-Open-source build systems like Yocto and Buildroot have made it simple to generate Linux embedding to the point that any developer can create a distribution for most architectures and platforms.
+Open-source build systems like Yocto and Buildroot have simplified Linux embedding, making it possible for any developer to create a distribution for most hardware architectures and platforms.
+But which build system is the best?

-Why are build systems important?
+Why are build systems important for embedded systems?

 The main benefits of using a build system are: